leocadiotine/Dumbledroid/README.md

 Dumbledroid also does automatic caching in memory and in disk. *Presto!*

 ##Origin of the name
-Dumbledroid was named after the magician [Dumbledore](https://en.wikipedia.org/wiki/Dumbledore), a ~~blatant copy of Gandalf~~ major character of the *Harry Potter* series.
+Dumbledroid was named after the wizard [Dumbledore](https://en.wikipedia.org/wiki/Dumbledore), a ~~blatant copy of Gandalf~~ major character of the *Harry Potter* series.

 ##How it works
 This framework gets the names of the JSON/XML nodes and uses [reflection](http://docs.oracle.com/javase/tutorial/reflect/index.html) to find out the names of the class fields.
 Then, it maps the value of the first to the second.